 All LaShawn Robinson wanted to do was get her son Jarod out of the neighborhood public school, where bullies had drained his enthusiasm for learning.
-So year after year, LaShawn entered Jarod in the lottery for a coveted seat in one of Hartford, Connecticut’s world-class magnet schools.
-And year after year, he was denied admission, even when the school had room for him.
+Thus, year after year, LaShawn entered Jarod in the lottery for a coveted seat in one of Hartford, Connecticut’s world-class magnet schools.
+Year after year, he was denied admission, even when the school had room for him.

 LaShawn was stunned when she learned the reason—her son is Black.